 |15.||Non Disclosure Agreements|

-The Brand Ban
+1. The Brand Ban

-It’s not often that a brand will want to control the entire script of a video, usually they want the video to be made in the style of the creator.
-But in some cases brands will put some kind of restrictions down, usually preventing the creator from saying anything negative about whatever they are being paid to promote.
-So the creator might be able to put forth their own positive opinion about the product, but they have to leave out the negative.
+It’s not often that a brand will want to control the entire script of a video.
+Usually they want the video to be made in the style of the creator.
+But in some cases brands will put some kind of restrictions down.
+Usually preventing the creator from saying anything negative about whatever they are being paid to promote.
+So the creator might be able to put forth their own positive opinion about the product.
+But, they have to leave out the negative.

-If that’s the case, think very hard about whether or not to agree to this kind of deal because essentially you are being asked to mislead your audience.
+Think very hard about whether or not to agree to this kind of deal because essentially you are being asked to mislead your audience.
 If you do intend to agree then you’ll want to put in your own terms that while you agree to not say anything negative you will be making it clear in the video the degree of control the brand has over what you are saying.
 Sadly, when you do that you’ll normally find that the brand doesn’t want to work with you.
 Let’s face it it kind of discredits any other promotional videos made about the brand if you go ahead and spill the beans that they are controlling the script.

-It’s not uncommon for a brand to want to see and approve your video before you publish it if they are paying for an ad.
-But you do want to be a little careful here about what happens if they don’t approve it as well as the potential reasons for not approving it.
+It’s not uncommon for a brand to want to see and approve your video before you publish it.
+If they are paying for an ad.
+But you do want to be a little careful here about what happens if they don’t approve.
+It as well as the potential reasons for not approving it.

 You also don’t want to find yourself in the position of having to continually remake the video because they are not satisfied with it.

 Make sure you confirm with the brand how much control they actually have, whether or not they are going to determine the general topic of the video, the amount of time within the video dedicated to the product or whether they simply want to make sure that you aren’t doing anything in the video that would be considered bad (like making racists comments, or flushing the products down the toilet or something).